rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

    - Remove the `queue-mode`.
    - Change `overflow` when it is set to `reject-publish-dlx`.
 Change it to `reject-publish`.
 4. Policies that are empty after the previous step should be dropped.
-5. Federation with the old vhost should be added to any remaining policies, pointing to the federation upstream created earlier:
+5. Federation with the old virtual host should be added to any remaining policies, pointing to the federation upstream created earlier:
    `"federation-upstream-set":"quorum-migration-upstream"`.
-6. If there is no catch-all policy (applying to queues with pattern `.*`), it needs to be created and also point to the federation upstream.
-This ensures that every queue in the old vhost will be federated.
+6. If there is no catch-all policy (applying to queues with pattern `.*`), you must create this policy and point it to the federation upstream.
+This ensures that every queue in the old virtual host will be federated.
 7. Policies that apply federation rules to exchanges must be removed for the period of the migration to avoid duplicate messages.

 Now the modified schema can be loaded into the new virtual host from the Management